recipe-runner/system-module/README.md

 ### Method: `read_file`

-Read the content of a file.
+Read the content of a file or URL address.

 ```yaml
 steps: